 Traveling post COVID-19 lockdown may look a little different.
 Airlines, tour operators and hotels are starting to make appropriate changes that will ensure the protection of both travelers and workers in the industry.
 It’s clear that we are not “going back to normal,” but instead we’re “finding a new normal.”

-Here at EcoCamp Patagonia, we plan to reopen on October 4th, 2020 and can’t wait to welcome back our travelers for another fantastic season in Torres del Paine National Park.
+Here at EcoCamp Patagonia, we can’t wait to welcome back our travelers for another fantastic season in Torres del Paine National Park.
 We are so excited to get back on the trail, embarking on active adventures and admiring amazing natural landscapes.

 But in order to create a safe and comfortable environment for all, we are implementing new regulations and will have flexible booking policies put in place.
 It is our first priority to protect each and every traveler to the best of our ability, while also creating a memorable Patagonian experience.